 White rice doesn't have a bunch of nutrients, but it also doesn't have a bunch of stuff that messes with digestion and makes me feel awful either.
 Despite the fears of low-carbers and modern nutritionists, the simple starch in white rice is generally a benign fuel source for the body.

-When I have it on hand, I cook my white rice in beef or chicken bone broth which is packed with minerals, gelatin, and glycosaminoglycans These nutrients known to benefit teeth, bones, hair, nails, and joints.
+When I have it on hand, I cook my white rice in beef or chicken bone broth which is packed with minerals, gelatin, and glycosaminoglycans.
+These nutrients are known to benefit teeth, bones, hair, nails, and joints.
 (Learn to make chicken bone broth here or beef bone broth here).
 Want the health benefits of bone broth, but don't want to make your own?
 Buy bone broth online here.

 This is the main reason why I don't worry about the nutrients missing in white rice: when the rest of my food is charged with nutrition, I'm not desperately seeking unavailable nutrients bound up in rice kernels.